rubinlinux/Limnoria-mumble/README.md

 How to use:
 -----------

-This plugin connects to a Mumble server (murmur) via ZeroC Ice and monitors its status as well provides the ability to send messaged directly to channels/users on the Mumble server.
+This plugin connects to a Mumble server (murmur) via ZeroC Ice.

 Refer to http://mumble.sourceforge.net/Ice how configure murmur to use Ice.